-If a student wishes to appeal a grade in a course, he or she should discuss the matter first with the instructor of the course.
+If a student wishes to appeal a grade in a course, they should discuss the matter first with the instructor of the course.
 If the issue cannot be resolved at that level, the student may take the problem to the appropriate associate dean and finally to the Vice President for Academic/Student Services.